 The exact quantity of oil needed to make popcorn will vary depending on how much popcorn you want to pop.

 As a general rule of thumb, you’ll need about 2 tablespoons of oil to pop half a cup of kernels.
-Use this ratio to figure out the amount of oil you need.
+Use this ratio to figure out how much oil you need.

-You also want to consider how much oil you actually like on your popcorn.
+You also want to consider the amount of oil you actually like on your popcorn.
 Some snackers prefer a small drizzle of oil while others want their popcorn greasier.

 What Type of Oil Do Movie Theaters Use to Pop Popcorn?

 If you’re trying to replicate movie theater popcorn at home, then go for coconut oil.
-As we said earlier, it’s what a lot of movie theaters use instead of real butter.
+As we said earlier, it’s what a lot of movie theaters use instead of real butter and why we consider it the best oil for popcorn.

 Making Popcorn Without Using Any Oil